The goal setting worksheet at the end of this article will save you from ever feeling overwhelmed with things to do.

 Start by breaking down your big goal into broad phases.
 Choose a point in the journey that is reasonable and doable in 12 weeks.

-For example, if you are starting from scratch, you could set three sprints:
+For example, if you are starting from scratch, you could use three cycles of the goal setting worksheet to set up three sprints:

 - Getting your first customers